-Pascale Fournier, Ad.E., is an innovative, trailblazing leader whose style and objectives are intimately inspired by the Foundation’s values centered on Engaged Leadership in Canada and the world, the plurality of perspectives, collaboration and the democratization of knowledge.
+Pascale Fournier, Ad.E., is an innovative and engaged leader whose style and objectives are intrinsically inspired by the Foundation’s values centered on Engaged Leadership in Canada and the world, the plurality of perspectives, collaboration and the democratization of knowledge.

-Since beginning her mandate as President & CEO of the Foundation in July 2018, Dr. Fournier has taken bold steps to modernize and innovate the Foundation’s programs, while cultivating meaningful new partnerships with peer organizations, sponsors, and community leaders from a wide range of horizons.
+Since beginning her mandate as President & CEO of the Foundation in July 2018, Dr. Fournier has taken bold steps to modernize and innovate the Foundation’s programs, while cultivating meaningful new partnerships with peer organizations around the world, sponsors, and community leaders from a wide range of horizons.

 Pascale Fournier holds a Bachelor’s in Law from Université Laval (1997), a Master’s in Law from the University of Toronto, where she was a Fellow of Massey College (2000), and a Ph.D. in Law from Harvard University (2007).
-A Fulbright Fellow (2001) and a Scholar of the first cohort of the Pierre Elliott Trudeau Foundation in 2003, she also served as Law Clerk to the Honorable Claire L’Heureux-Dubé of the Supreme Court of Canada.
-Prior to her appointment as head of the Foundation, Dr. Fournier led a distinguished career as Full Professor and Research Chair in Legal Pluralism and Comparative Law at the University of Ottawa Faculty of Law (Civil Law Section) where she also served as Vice-Dean Research.
-In 2015, the National Assembly of Quebec unanimously appointed her Commissioner to the province’s Human Rights and Youth Rights Commission, where she was ever mindful of the impact of decisions on the daily lives of her fellow citizens.
+A Fulbright Fellow (2001) and a Scholar of the first cohort of the Pierre Elliott Trudeau Foundation in 2003, she also served as Law Clerk to the Honorable Claire L’Heureux-Dubé of the Supreme Court of Canada (2000-2001).
+Prior to her appointment as the head of the Foundation, Dr. Fournier led a distinguished career as Full Professor and Research Chair in Legal Pluralism and Comparative Law at the University of Ottawa Faculty of Law (Civil Law Section).